Overnight Briefing & General Reality Check - Feb 4, 2015

 The White House said yesterday that PRESIDENT OBAMA believes it is "irresponsible" for parents not to vaccinate their children, but does not think the federal government should mandate the practice.
 Spokesman JOSH EARNEST told reporters, "It shouldn't require a law for people to exercise common sense and do the right thing."

 He added, "Failing to do so only puts at risk those families that have small children who can't be vaccinated against the measles until they're 12 months old, or also puts at risk those children that have compromised immune systems that also can't get the measles vaccine...
 That's why the president believes that parents do have a responsibility here, and so it's a responsibility not just for their own kids, but for kids in their community."
 (Pacelli)

-No winner in Saturday night's drawing for the Powerball Lottery.
-That means Wednesday night's drawing is valued at $208 million ($130.7 million cash value).
-Powerball is played in 44 states, Washington, DC and the U-S Virgin Islands.
+Get the office pool going --No winner in Saturday night's drawing for the Powerball Lottery.
+That means tonight's drawing is valued at $317 million ($220.6 million cash value).
+Powerball is played in 44 states, Washington, DC, Puerto Rico and the U-S Virgin Islands.
 Chances of winning the grand prize (all five numbers plus the powerball) are 1 in 175.2 million.

 The Ross Brittain Report has been perfected by Ross and his award winning writers to provide customizable show prep every weekday morning.
 To see why it's one of the most important show prep services in the US, or for a free two week trial, please contact us using the contact info below in the "About The Author" section.